khast3x/khast3x.github.io/_posts/2018-02-07-Android-browsers.md

 I've downloaded [Firefox Focus](https://play.google.com/store/apps/details?id=org.mozilla.focus), and explicitly set it up as the **default browser**.
 You can read about the the specifics on the Play Store page, but it's basically the ideal solution to my sandboxed approach.
-If there is a link that you want to open outside of the sandboxed Firefox app, just share it to the Brave Browser.
+💡  If there is a link that you want to open outside of the sandboxed Firefox app, just _share_ it to your persistent browser.
-Other than that, when closing Firefox, instead of leaving another open tab in the background when pressing back, it will remove all traces of the opened page from memory.
+When closing Firefox, instead of leaving another open tab in the background when pressing back, it will remove all traces of the opened page from memory.
 Neat 🔥

 I've gone a step further and blocked all types of trackers (ad, analytics, social, _other content_).
+YMMV
 There is a _Send usage data_ option, but it's turned off by default if I recall correctly.

 > When persistent data is required.
 Accounts, tabs etc...